Maghfoor Ahmad Ajazi: Post-independence activism

 He was the chairman of the Urdu Conference of Muzaffarpur held in 1960, in which for the first time a resolution was passed demanding that Urdu be accepted as an official language in Bihar.
-(After 15 years this demand became reality).

 Ajazi established Anjuman Khuddam-e-Millat, based on the pattern of Sir Syed's Educational society.
 This society established a school, renovated the Company Bagh Mosque of Muzaffarpur, now the biggest Mosque of this city, built a rest house, and undertook the last rites of unclaimed dead bodies.

 Death

 Ajazi died on 26 September 1966 in Muzaffarpur at his own residence Ajazi House.
-Thousands of people attended his Namaz-e-janaza which was performed at historic Tilak Maidan, the land bought by the funds collected and donations made by Ajazi himself.
+Thousands of people attended his Namaz-e-Janaza(funeral) which was performed at historic Tilak Maidan, the land bought by the funds collected and donations made by Ajazi himself.
 It was the largest gathering ever for a funeral procession in the city's history.
 He was buried in Qazi Mohammadpur Qabristan.

 President Fakhruddin Ali Ahmed recalled his services during Freedom Struggle saying as "He was in forefront of India's War for Independence.
 The story of his life is a unique and interesting story of an important era of the country".
 Acharya J.B.
 Kripalani said: "Dr. Ajazi was a great patriot, a devoted servant of humanity and a lovable friend.
 Selfless patriot like him are becoming rare.
 His death is a loss to society".
 Author Kalam Haidry and novelist and journalist Moin Shahid called him "Baba-e-Urdu, Bihar" (Father of Urdu in BIhar) for his services towards Urdu language.
 Journalist and poet Wafa Malikpuri described him an old 'Mujahid' (crusader) for Urdu language.
 Muzaffarpur Municipal Board named the road leading to his residence as "Dr. Ajazi Marg".